Visa Traveler

 Mexico Tourist Card or FMM download instructions in email

-Forma Migratoria Multiple (FMM or Mexico Tourist Card) download instructions in E-mail
+Forma Migratoria Multiple (FMM or Mexico Tourist Card) download instructions in email

 WORD OF CAUTION

 Some fraudulent agencies continue to fool travelers by claiming that all travelers to Mexico must complete an online Mexico Tourist Card.
 They charge $50 or more for this service when Mexico has already removed this requirement.
-You can try to fill out the form on the official Mexico Tourist Card website and you will notice that there is no need to pay or complete any form prior to your arrival.
+You can try to fill out the form on the official Mexico Tourist Card website and you will notice that there is no need to pay or complete any form before your arrival.

 How to download Forma Migratoria Multiple Digital (FMMD)?